crpietschmann/portfolio/_posts/2008-11-04-javascript-mixing-oop-and-event-driven-programming.markdown

 To keep with the Prototypal Inheritence theme, we&#39;ll create an &quot;EventObject&quot; class that will have the plumbing necessary for implementing Events, and then we&#39;ll inherit that class with a simple &quot;Person&quot; class that will have an &quot;onnamechanged&quot; event.

-<h3>How To Mix OOP and Event Driven Programming in JavaScript<br />
+<h3>How To Mix OOP and Event Driven Programming in JavaScript

 </h3>